MicrosoftDocs/win32/desktop-src/Msi/merge-openlog.md

-﻿---
+---
-Description: 'The OpenLog method of the Merge object opens a log file that receives progress and error messages.
+Description: The OpenLog method of the Merge object opens a log file that receives progress and error messages.
 If the log file already exists, the installer appends new messages.
-If the log file does not exist, the installer creates a log file.' ms.assetid: 'b34e7f28-2cf3-4cc7-9a39-e1da6fb8c788'
+If the log file does not exist, the installer creates a log file. ms.assetid: b34e7f28-2cf3-4cc7-9a39-e1da6fb8c788
-title: 'Merge.OpenLog method'
+title: Merge.OpenLog method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Merge.OpenLog method